cubefs/cubefs/README.md

 ## Overview

-ContainerFS is a container-native distributed filesystem.
+CFS is a container-native distributed filesystem.

 * scale-out metadata management